// Blog / inspector

 - Browser preview of the local Inspector

-node .knowledge/tools/doctor.js - expected
+node .knowledge/tools/doctor.js - what it does

 - The health status feeding the visual layer is checked.